Aikatsu!

-Aikatsu! or Aikatsu!
-Idol Activity (アイカツ! アイドルカツドウ, Aikatsu!
-Aidoru Katsudō!) is a multimedia franchise spawned from an arcade collectible card game in Bandai's Data Carddass line of machines, which launched in October 2012.
+Aikatsu! (アイカツ!, Aikatsu!) is a multimedia franchise spawned from an arcade dress-up collectible card game in Bandai's Data Carddass line of machines, which launched in October 2012.
 The game revolves around using collectible cards featuring various clothes to help aspiring idols pass auditions.
-An anime television adaptation by Sunrise began airing on TV Tokyo from October 8, 2012 to March 31, 2016.
+An anime television adaptation by Sunrise began airing on TV Tokyo from October 8, 2012, to March 31, 2016.
 In 2015, production switched from Sunrise to the studio's subsidiary Bandai Namco Pictures.
 Four films were released in December 2014, August 2015, August 2016, and January 2023 respectively.
 Three manga adaptations have been published by Shogakukan, along with four Nintendo 3DS games published by Bandai Namco Games.

 Plot

 The series takes place at Starlight Academy (スターライト学園, Sutāraito Gakuen), a prestigious school with both middle and high school branches, where girls train to become idols and take part in various auditions such as live shows, fashion shows, and dramas.
 To participate in these auditions, players use Aikatsu cards, special cards that contain digitized dresses and accessories from various manufacturers that are used in their auditions.
 How well they succeed is often dependent on choosing the right combination of cards.
 The video games cast players in the role of a new student, who must train to become an idol and reach the top.

 The anime series follows a girl named Ichigo Hoshimiya, who becomes inspired by a performance by top idol Mizuki Kanzaki and enrolls in Starlight Academy alongside her best friend, Aoi Kiriya.
 Along with their classmate, Ran Shibuki, Ichigo and Aoi spend each day training for auditions and aiming to become top idols.

 The second season starts with Ichigo returning from America to Starlight Academy, as she now befriends and competes with the students from a new idol school, Dream Academy, which has Seira Otoshiro and her fellow idols.

 The third season focuses on a new generation, featuring Akari Ōzora, a young girl chosen by Ichigo to join Starlight Academy, and her friends.
 They do their best in both the Partner's Cup & the Great Starlight School Festival.

 The fourth season centers around Akari's new unit with Sumire Hikami and Hinaki Shinjo, Luminas, going on a nationwide tour and meeting with idols from all over Japan.
 These meetings prepare them for the big event - The Starlight Queen Cup.